SegersIan/architecture-handbook/readme.md

 #### 4.4.
 Design Principles

 >Describes the **guidelines** for how a system should be constructed.
-Instead of a hard rule, like the architecture decisions, the guideliness are intended to "guide".
+Instead of a hard rule, like the architecture decisions, the guidelines are intended to "guide".

 Example: "Wherever possible, leverage async communication for decoupling"